 Cognitive Behavioral Therapy (CBT)

 Where drug and alcohol use is highly pattern-based, as it often is, CBT can be highly effective in helping an individual develop a coping strategy to deal with triggers.
-The individual can recognize the threat of relapse, and redirect their energies into another action which keeps them away from using.
+The individual can recognize the threat of relapse and redirect their energies into another activity that keeps them away from using.

 The advent of the digital era has offered increased tools in the battle against relapsing.
 Many facilities are now offering access to an app that allows individuals to access help from their phone, so no matter where they are they can find recovery support when they need it most.
 These same apps may also be able to direct an individual to their nearest support group meeting.